-Major: Histotechnology

-Classification of Instructional Programs (CIP) code: 51.1007 Standard Occupational Classification (SOC) code: 29-2011; 29-2012
+Major: Histotechnology Degree Awarded: Master of Science (MS) Calendar Type: Semester Total Credit Hours: 46.0 Classification of Instructional Programs (CIP) code: 51.1007 Standard Occupational Classification (SOC) code: 29-2011; 29-2012

 The Graduate School of Biomedical Sciences and Professional Studies offers the Master of Science in Histotechnology program.
-This one-year (12-month) program combines academic studies with a clinical practicum to prepare the students to perform complex tissue specimen preparations in the histology laboratory.
+This one-year (12month) program combines academic studies with a clinical practicum to prepare the students to perform complex tissue specimen preparations in the histology laboratory.
 The program provides advanced training and is designed to enable graduates to work as highly qualified histotechnologists under the supervision of pathologists.